nkdevpy/Discord-EVs-Generator/README.md

 https://github.com/nkdevpy/Discord-EVs-Generator

-# An Discord Account Creator with mullvad auto rotate, fingerprint rotation each account and much more! this creater if fully functional.
+# An Discord Account Creator with mullvad auto rotate, fingerprint rotation each account and much more! this creator if fully functional.

 ## How to use